nickswimsfast/SetupML/README.md

 # SetupML
-Tipsheet with commands to setup ubuntu 16.04 with tools and commands for ML.
+Tipsheet with commands to setup ubuntu 16.04 with Tensorflow for ML.
+May add pytorch later.
 Specifically;
 * Tensorflow GPU with Jupyter notebook compatibility (with docker image)

 # Computer